Pali-Aike volcanic field: Geologic record

 The basement beneath Pali-Aike contains the Magallanes Basin of Jurassic age, which formed during the breakup of Gondwana and was later filled by volcanic and sedimentary rocks.
-The mantle underneath Pali-Aike is up to 2.5 billion years old.
+The mantle underneath Pali-Aike is up to 2.5 billion years old (Archean) and was modified by tectonic events like the opening of the South Atlantic Ocean and more than one instance of metasomatism.
 The partly Neoproterozoic Deseado Massif lies north of Pali-Aike and may extend beneath the field to Tierra del Fuego; there is no evidence that a Precambrian basement exists in the Pali-Aike area.
 During the Oligocene a marine transgression deposited the Patagonia Formation, and during the Miocene fluvial sediments formed the Santa Cruz Formation.
 Sedimentation ceased in the region 14 million years ago, probably because by that time the rain shadow of the Andes was effective in the area.
 At that time, the Chile Ridge first collided with the Peru–Chile Trench west of Tierra del Fuego; since then the collision zone has migrated north to the Taitao Peninsula off western Chile.

 Moraines occur west and south from the volcanic field.
 The Pali-Aike area was glaciated during the middle Pleistocene, and glaciers eroded contemporary lava flows.
 In part on the basis of the dates of these lava flows, it was established that the older and larger glaciation (Bella Vista Glaciation) occurred between 1.17 and 1.02 million years ago.
 The last glaciation (Cabo Vírgenes, Río Ciaike and Telken VI-I) was less extensive but reached the Atlantic Ocean at times.
-This glaciation ended before 760,000 years ago; there is no evidence of last glacial maximum/Llanquihue glaciation glaciers in the area.
+This glaciation ended before 760,000 years ago; there is no evidence of Last Glacial Maximum/Llanquihue glaciation glaciers in the area.